Channel I/O: History

+Amdahl refinements

 Amdahl Corporation's hardware implementation of System/370 compatible channels was quite different.
 A single internal unit, called the "C-Unit", supported up to sixteen channels using the very same hardware for all supported channels.
 Two internal "C-Units" were possible, supporting up to 32 total channels.
 Each "C-Unit" independently performed a process generally called a "shifting channel state processor" (a type of barrel processor), which implemented a specialized finite-state machine (FSM).
 Each CPU cycle, every 32 nanoseconds in the 470V/6 and /5 and every 26 nanoseconds in the 470V/7 and /8, the "C-unit" read the complete status of next channel in priority sequence and its I/O Channel in-tags.
 The necessary actions defined by that channel's last state and its in-tags were performed: data was read from or written to main storage, the operating system program was interrupted if such interruption was specified by the channel program's Program Control Interrupt flag, and the "C-Unit" finally stored that channel's next state and set its I/O Channel out-tags, and then went on to the next lower priority channel.
 Preemption was possible, in some instances.

 Sufficient FIFO storage was provided within the "C-Unit" for all channels which were emulated by this FSM.
 Channels could be easily reconfigured to the customer's choice of selector, byte multiplexor, or block multiplexor channel, without any significant restrictions by using maintenance console commands.
 "Two-byte interface" was also supported as was "Data-In/Data-Out" and other high-performance IBM channel options.

 Built-in channel-to-channel adapters were also offered, called CCAs in Amdahl-speak, but called CTCs or CTCAs in IBM-speak.
 A real game-changer, and this forced IBM to redesign its mainframes to provide similar channel capability and flexibility.
-IBM's initial response was to include stripped-down Model 158s, operating in "Channel Mode", only, as the Model 303x channel units.
+IBM's initial response was to include stripped-down Model 158s, operating in "Channel Mode" only, as the Model 303x channel units.
 In the Amdahl "C-unit" any channel could be any type, selector, byte multiplexor, or block multiplexor, without reserving channels 0 and 4 for the byte multiplexers, as on some IBM models.

+Other implementations

-Some of the earliest commercial non-IBM channel systems were on the UNIVAC 490, CDC 1604, Burroughs B5000, UNIVAC 1107 and GE 635.
-Since then, channel controllers have been a standard part of most mainframe designs and primary advantage mainframes have over smaller, faster, personal computers and network computing.
+Some of the earliest commercial non-IBM channel systems were on the UNIVAC 490, CDC 1604, Burroughs B5000, UNIVAC 1107, and GE 635.
+Since then, channel controllers have been a standard part of most mainframe designs, and still remain a primary feature of mainframes when compared to smaller personal computers and network computing.